Mihir-Rabari/ved-db-server/README.md

 VedDB Server is a **high-performance, in-memory database server** built in Rust.
 It provides **zero-copy shared memory access** for local processes and an experimental **QUIC/gRPC networking layer** for remote connections.

-⚠️ **Currently, the server binary is only available and tested on Windows.** Other platforms are planned for future releases.
+⚠️ **Currently, the server binary is only available and tested on Windows.**.

 This repository contains the **server implementation only**.
 Client libraries are maintained in separate repositories.